Nitrokey/nitrokey-3-tests/README.md

 The flags passed to `pytest` can be extended by setting the `PYTEST_FLAGS` environment variable.

+### Upgrade tests

+To enable upgrade tests, set the `--upgrade` flag.
+This only works with virtual devices and requires the `usbip-runner-old` and `usbip-provisioner-old` binaries.

 ### Device selection

 Per default, the tests use a usbip simulation of a Nitrokey 3 device.
-If you want to use them with a real Nitrokey 3 device connected to your computer, set the `--use-usb-device [uuid]` option with the UUID of your device.
+If you want to use them with a real Nitrokey 3 device connected to your computer, set the `--use-usb-device [uuid]` option with the UUID of your device and disable the tests with the `virtual` mark with the `-m "not virtual"` option.